 Internal Funding Opportunities for Faculty

-The Faculty Scholarship and Research Opportunities comprise of four different funding opportunities sponsored by the Office of Research and the Faculty Center.
-Each opportunity is open to all full-time faculty with different submission deadlines in February or March, 2020.
-Funding announcements are expected to be made in April or early May of 2020.
+The Faculty Scholarship and Research Opportunities comprise of four different funding opportunities sponsored by the Office of Research.
+Each opportunity is open to all full-time faculty with different submission deadlines in October/December 2020 or March, 2021.
 Faculty are encouraged to submit to more than one program but can submit only one application within each program.

-Each opportunity is described below with links to individual pages where you can download guidelines on the requirements for each proposal and details of our online submission process.
+Each opportunity is described below with links to individual pages where you can download guidelines on the requirements for each proposal, proposal templates and details of our online submission process.

 We invite proposals from faculty who are working creative projects they are developing into publishable book manuscripts or performances.
 Funds will be awarded on a competitive basis to full-time faculty at any Pace University school to develop or complete a project.
 This program welcomes applications for projects that in the developmental stage as well as for projects that are nearing completion.

-Congratulations to the 2020 Book and Performance Completion Award Winners!
+Learn about the 2020 Book and Performance Completion award winners.

 The Pace University Office of Research is offering grants for innovative ideas to incorporate original, authentic research projects into the undergraduate curriculum.
 For the purposes of this competition, authentic research is defined as a plan for seeking answers to a research question for which the outcome is unknown.
 The research question should be based on the expertise of the PI, and should involve the development of new avenues of inquiry.
 Projects can be implemented into new or existing courses but must incorporate a researchable aim.

-Congratulations to the 2020 Classroom Based Research Award Winners!
+Learn about the 2020 Classroom Based Research Experiences award winners.